 The eligible person must submit an application on a designated form, which will state that the house will be used as the primary and permanent place of residence.
 The applicant must attach a number of documents supporting the ownership rights on the property and evidencing the fact that the property will be used as the primary and permanent place of residence.
-The application must be filed prior to the actual delivery of the residence to the eligible person.
+The application must be filed prior to the actual delivery of the residence to the eligible person, or within 12 months of taking delivery of the Property if the delay in submission of the application is due to the absence of the applicant abroad or illness or another reason that in accordance with the judgement of the Tax Commissioner sufficiently justifies the delay.